Encoding

 Escape start

-1. If byte is either 0x24 or 0x28, set ISO-2022-JP lead to byte, ISO-2022-JP decoder state to escape, and return continue.
+1. If byte is either 0x24 or 0x28, then set ISO-2022-JP leading to byte, ISO-2022-JP decoder state to escape, and return continue.

 2. If byte is not end-of-queue, then restore byte to ioQueue.